agilepro/software-craftsmanship/docs/Coding/Examples/timer-task.md

 How long in the timer tick?
 As long as you want, in milliseconds.
 Generally I have found is that classes are designed to be called at a certain rate.
 Some classes are called every second, others aim for every 30 seconds, others for every hour or day.
 These different time periods have different implementation styles, and so it is rare that you have a timer class that is run in wildly different time spans.
 It is never the case that one program wants it to run once a day, and another runs it once a second.

 Because of this, it does not make sense for the hosting code to decide how long the timer duration should be.
 It makes sense then that the class controls this internally.
-Make a static variable (in this case ‘**timerDuration**‘) to hold the default size.
+Make a static variable (in this case '**timerDuration**') to hold the default size.

 You might make it configurable, and then it makes sense to put the code to fetch the configuration value, and use that when setting it in the factory method.
 However you do it, for the most part, most code outside of the class does not need to know what the scheduling period is, and so keep this detail inside the class.